strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ##### Renaming Resources

-Now we have a deployment for a single Strimzi version we need to add another.
+With one Strimzi version deployed, the next step is to add another to allow for the phased upgrade.
 As discussed above however, we need to rename the RBAC and configuration resources so each version has its own set.
 Kustomize makes this easy using the `nameSuffix` patch.
 This adds the supplied string to the name of every resource in the `resources` list defined in that `kustomization.yaml` file.